ThoughtWorksInc/Binding.scala/README.md

 which also implements `BindingSeq` trait, hence a `Vars` can be seen as a binding expression of a sequence as well.
-If another comprehension expression depends on a `Vars`, the value of the expression changes whenever value of the `Var` changes.
+If another comprehension expression depends on a `Vars`, the value of the expression changes whenever value of the `Vars` changes.

 ### Step 3: Create a `@dom` method that contains data-binding expressions